San Diego Divorce Attorneys

-The Law Office of Thomas M. Huguenor is ready to help you through the legal issues surrounding your divorce.
+Huguenor Mattis, A.P.C. is ready to help you through the legal issues surrounding your divorce.
 Our experienced San Diego divorce attorneys can help protect your rights and your family's best interests.
-Our founder, Thomas M. Huguenor, is a board certified family law specialist with nearly 40 years of experience handling divorce cases.
+Our founder, Thomas M. Huguenor, is a board-certified family law specialist with nearly 40 years of experience handling divorce cases.
 We have secured satisfactory results for many Southern California families.
 You can reach us at (858) 458-9500 to discuss your legal rights.

 There are some options you may want to consider before getting a divorce.
 If you've been married for less than five years, don't have children, don't own a home, and your community property is valued at less than $25,000, you may be able to seek a summary dissolution instead of a divorce.
 A summary dissolution can keep you out of court and doesn't require the same amount of paperwork.
 Other options instead of divorce include annulment and legal separation.
 An annulment can be pursued for people whose marriage could possibly be illegal.
 Legal separations are appropriate for couples who want to divide assets and property, but not go through divorce proceedings.
-To discuss which option might be best for you, contact The Law Office of Thomas M. Huguenor.
+To discuss which option might be best for you, contact Huguenor Mattis, A.P.C..

-If you decide to proceeding with a divorce, you'll need to buy a marriage dissolution form packet at a San Diego County Superior Court.
+If you decide to proceed with a divorce, you'll need to buy a marriage dissolution form packet at a San Diego County Superior Court.
 Then, your divorce attorney can prepare your divorce petition.

-While each couple divorcing and each divorce situation is unique, there are common steps that happen during the divorce process:
+While each divorce situation is unique, there are common steps that happen during the divorce process: